jsonata-js/jsonata/test/test-suite/TESTSUITE.md

 test suite for `jsonata`.
 The original test suite (written in Javascript) was transformed into a series of JSON files.

-## `datasets.json`
+## `datasets` directory

-The `datasets.json` file contains all the "input data" used when evaluating `jsonata` expressions for the various test cases.
-It contains a simple array.
-In each test case the index of the dataset to use is specified.
+The `datasets` directory contains a set of JSON files.
+Each file represents potential input data to a `jsonata` test.
+The point of putting this input in named files is so that it can be re-used (rather than repeated) by different test cases.

-## `groups/*.json`
+## `groups/<groupname>/case###.json`

-The JSON files in the `groups` directory represent collections of test cases.
-Each file contains an array of cases and each case includes the following fields:
+Each `<groupname>` directory is a bundle of test cases related to a given topic.
+Inside each of those directories are JSON files that represent individual test cases.
+Each JSON file contains a test case and each test case includes the following fields:

 * `expr`: The `jsonata` expression to be evaluated.
-* `data` or `dataset`: If `data` is defined, use that as the input data for the test case.
-Otherwise, `dataset` contains the index of the dataset to use.
+* `data` or `dataset`: If `data` is defined, use the value of the `data` field as the input data for the test case.
+Otherwise, the `dataset` field contains the name of the dataset (in the `datasets` directory) to use as input data.
-  If the index is `-1`, the input data should be `undefined`.
+  If value of the `dataset` field is `null`, then use `undefined` as the input data when evaluating the `jsonata` expression.
 * `timelimit`: If a timelimit should be imposed on the test, this specifies the timelimit in milliseconds.
 * `depth`: If the depth of evaluation should be limited, this specifies the depth.